djechi/AniFind/README.md

  ### Front End Testing
 Front end components within Vite/React were tested by using Vitest.
 Components that were tested include the Home Page trending/rating lists, Recommendation Search Bar, and the Anime Card.

+### Back End Testing
+Back-end testing was performed using pytest and unittest.mock.
+The components tested were the homepage, the recommendation page, the recommendation query, and the Jikan API.